·

 Updated at 1.10am GMT

-Radar very much on – in that there are no horrible wides.
-There are four singles off the over, and there would have been a boundary had Anderson hammered the penultimate delivery anywhere but straight to the guy at mid-on.
+40th over: Radar very much on – in that there are no horrible wides.
+There are four singles off the over, and there would have been a boundary had

 Malinga bowls.
 And bowls.
 And bowls.
 There are three singles in the over, and three wides.
 Meanwhile, my email is playing up – if you’ve sent me something in the last hour or so, can you please have another go.
 I’ve not been ignoring you – I can see that you’ve emailed, but there’s not content.